SINGLE COUNTRY PROFILE

 It should be noted in this context that in addition to official indicator reports such as those by Statistik Austria, Eurostat or the OECD also private benchmarking systems on parts of sustainability or the SDGs as a whole occur and a few of them are carried out regularly even on a global basis.
 The EU 27 and Austria in particular so far perform well in such private reports that are fairly different to official reports from a methodological view.

 In addition to the various participatory approaches applied to ensure stakeholder group integration in the development and implementation of both the NSTRAT and the ÖSTRAT, a strategy group was established in 2002 in order to develop guidance for participation in relation to SD and to interlink the actors working in this field in Austria.
-The strategy group comprised 20 persons from administration, academia, consulting, NGOs, etc. They drew up practical recommendations (‘work sheets for public participation’) and discussed with stakeholder groups.
-For further information go to www.partizipation.at.
+For further information, please visit the following website: www.partizipation.at.

 The outcomes of these standards and the work of the strategy group aimed at: